This document is also available in these non-normative formats: XML and Revision markup.

 The function returns the empty sequence if the operation is successful.

-does not exist.$file
+$file does not exist.$file points to a

 directory.None of the functions in this section performs any check regarding the existence of the received or returned paths.

-Returns the last component from $path
+Returns the last component from $path, deleting any trailing directory

-consists entirely of directory separator, the empty
+separators.
+If $path consists entirely of directory separator, the empty

-is the empty string, the string
+string is returned.
+If $path is the empty string, the string

-is returned, signifying the current working directory.
+"." is returned, signifying the current working directory.

-is present, it will be trimmed from the end of the result.
+If $suffix is present, it will be trimmed from the end of the result.

 This can be used to eliminate file extensions.